Personal System/2 Model 80 Information and Software

 Do not flush cache on INT 15d

-If you have a SCSI hard disk
+If you have a SCSI hard disk drive,

-drive, this switch must be set
+this switch must be set to ON.

 Installing the Blue Lightning Upgrade